tonymm81/web_page/client/README.md

  And also i have to make use_effect rules in client software some another way.
 Now it makes after delete request also get request..
  I think that i have to plan that delete all database searches.
 Whatid number we need..

+ ## version 166
+ Now user can delete also all data what is ralatited to specific employee.
+Also i found the problem source, what cause database errors.
+ In client side there was if clauses, where we save to request settings id numbers etc. I build it betterway and many odd things vanish from my program..

+ I also made a information, that dont use my worktime app any real life things or dont save any personal data there.

 ## npm installs in this project: